boardswarm/boardswarm/boardswarm/README.md

 exposed as actuators.
 Lines can be identified by either the line name or line number (see the output of the `gpioinfo` command to determine the lines/names).

-Actuators provided a `value` parameter which takes a boolean value to turn the gpio line high or low.
+Actuators provide a `value` parameter which takes a boolean value to turn the gpio line high or low.

-Each item created by this provider will have a following properties:
+Each item created by this provider will have the following properties:
 * `gpio.chip_label`: label of the used GPIO chip
 * `gpio.line_number`: number of the gpio line used
 * `gpio.line_name`: name of the gpio line used if available